-- 1. Weekly Threaded Discussions, Journaling, Web research. - 2.
+- 1. Weekly threaded discussions, journaling, and reading responses. - 2.
 A six-page paper analyzing a historical mentor and identifying leadership lessons/insights for personal application. - 3.
 Students will read the required list and complete reading responses; do a personal case study project which identifies mentoring in their own life; provide a response and observations to Clinton's Mentoring Reader provided in the course shell; observe mentoring in assigned movies, and keep a log on mentoring experiences during the quarter.